LeiRui/M4-visualization-exp/README.md

 When the query time experiment in the previous section is done, the data csv for the DSSIM experiment are ready in `HOME_PATH`.
 After that, enter the folder at `HOME_PATH`, and then:

-1. Download `line-density` by the command: `wget https://anonymous.4open.science/r/line-density-rust-2E29/line-density`.
+1. Download line chart plot tool by the command: `wget https://anonymous.4open.science/r/line-density-rust-2E29/line-density`.
 After downloading, make it executable by executing `chmod +x line-density`.
 2. Run `runDSSIMexp.sh` to prepare csv and scripts.
 3. Run `rustPlot.sh` to render line charts.
 4. Run `dssimCompare.sh` to calculate DSSIM.
 The corresponding experimental results of DSSIM are printed to the console.